 The Michigan State Police must remove arrests from someone’s criminal history if they do not result in convictions.

 You do not have to lose a job because of an inaccurate criminal record.
-If you are wondering, “How do I get an arrest off my record?” you are not alone.
+If you wonder, “How do I get an arrest off my record?” you are not alone.

 Arrests that Do Not Result in a Conviction Should be Removed